 This is key point #2.
 You need to think about the benefits of quitting more often than you think about the experience of smoking.
 How to stop smoking cold turkey tip #14: Make a note to remind yourself to do this untill it becomes a daily habit.

 How to stop smoking cold turkey tip #15: You need to think more about the destruction smoking cause you than you think about the pleasure/pain relief it gives.

-The remainder of this video will contain information which is only spiritual in nature.
-How to stop smoking cold turkey tip #16: Addiction tells us that something we can do (indulging in smoking) can compensate for what is missing inside of us.
+#16: Addiction tells us that something we can do (indulging in smoking) can compensate for what is missing inside of us.
 It is a lie.
 Religion will tell you to quit smoking.
 To control the fire that burns inside of you.
 But I will tell you that you need to increase the passion in your life.
 Your life needs to surge with more passion for something then it ever has before.
 You were created to have a dramatic impact on this world.
 Most of you have never experienced the rush of knowing what God wants you to do.